-As of February 22, 2024, our executive officers, directors and our stockholders, who own more than 5% of our outstanding common stock in the aggregate beneficially, own shares representing approximately 22.6% of our common stock.
+As of February 25, 2025, our executive officers and directors own shares representing approximately 19.8% of our common stock.
 As a result, if these stockholders were to choose to act together, they would be able to exert significant influence over all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they chose to act together, would have significant influence over the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire.